bluesky/tiled/docs/source/how-to/docker.md

   ghcr.io/bluesky/tiled:latest
 ```

-**The data and database are inside the container and will be deleted when the
+**The data and database are inside the container and will not persist outside
-container stops running.** Read on to persist it.
+it.** Read on to persist it.

 ## Example: A persistent writable catalog

+We will mount a local directory, which will be used to hold uploaded data and #
+a (SQLite) database to index the metadata.

 ```
 mkdir storage/

 docker run \
   -p 8000:8000 \
   -e TILED_SINGLE_USER_API_KEY=secret \